ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--storage-type value`: Storage type for virtual tape library deployment when deploying a stock image (use "ibmcloud pi storage-types" to see available storage types in the targeted region).
 If --storage-pool or --storage-affinity is provided then this it cannot be specified.
 Only valid when one of the IBM supplied stock images is deployed.
 - `--storage-pool value`: Storage pool for virtual tape library deployment.
 Only valid when you deploy one of the IBM supplied stock images.
 - `--storage-affinity value`: Affinity policy for storage pool selection.
 Valid values are "affinity" and "anti-affinity".
 If --storage-pool is provided then this it cannot be specified
--`--storage-affinity-instance value`: PVM instance or VTL identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-volume is not provided
+- `--storage-affinity-instance value`: PVM instance or VTL identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-volume is not provided
 - `--storage-affinity-volume value`: Volume identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-instance is not provided
 - `--storage-anti-affinity-instances value`: Space separated list of PVM instance or VTL identifiers or names to base storage affinity policy against; required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-volumes is not provided
 - `--storage-anti-affinity-volumes value`: Space separated list of volume identifiers or names to base storage affinity policy against; required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-instances is not provided